sornoayan/C-M-B/README.md

 # C-M-B
 Better to click on the README.md to read the sentences below.
-Congratulation!
+Congratulations!
 You solved the puzzle 1 and find this website.
 Now if you want to go further, just try to find out what the information is contained in the encoded.txt.